I-80 Project Information

 Context Sensitive Solutions (CSS)

-IDOT is using a process called Context Sensitive Solutions, or CSS, to involve study area stakeholders in the development of the I-80 project.
+IDOT is used a process called Context Sensitive Solutions, or CSS, to involve study area stakeholders in the development of the I-80 project.
 According to IDOT’s CSS policy, a stakeholder is anyone who could be affected by the project and has a stake in its outcome.
 Stakeholders include residents and other interested parties who can help IDOT understand the needs for, and concerns about, the proposed project.
 IDOT’s goals for the CSS process include:

 - Understand key concerns of study area stakeholders